kisek/fpga_nexys_a7_dram/README.md

 Please use **Vivado 2024.1**.
 When creating a Vivado project, please select **xc7a100tcsg324-1** as an FPGA.

+**main.c** will explain what this Verilog code tries to do.
+First, write 1 to all 32-bit words in the DRAM, then read all the words and display the sum of them in VIO.
+The final sum will be **16,777,216**.

 ## Clocking Wizard

 - Clocking Options, Input Clock Information : **100.000** MHz Input Frequency